weeniemount/Geckium/README.md

 **To begin, download Geckium from [the Releases page](https://github.com/angelbruni/Geckium/releases/latest).**

 ℹ Once running for the first time, Geckium will restart Firefox automatically 1-2 times while it sets up required settings, migrations, and so on - if Firefox doesn't re-appear after restarting itself, terminate Firefox and launch it again (that is an upstream bug with Firefox).

+**To improve your Geckium experience, you should also install [Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey) and, using Tampermonkey, install [the official Geckium UserScript for enhanced functionality](https://github.com/angelbruni/CRX-Downloader-userScript/raw/refs/heads/main/crx-downloader.user.js).**

 ## Linux